MajidMehrnia/AI-Physics-Informed-ML-Modeling/README.md

 5- Integration: Trained models can be integrated with larger EV thermal management simulations to assess heat pump cycle performance efficiently.

+## Getting Started

+To run the simulations and train the AI/ML models:

+1- Clone the repository.

+2- Install dependencies listed in requirements.

+3- Follow the step-by-step workflow scripts in the scripts.

+4- Check the results for post-processed temperature and performance data.

 The NVIDIA open-source Physics-ML framework is employed in this work.
 NVIDIA PhysicsNeMo is an open-source deep-learning framework for building, training, fine-tuning, and inferring Physics AI models using state-of-the-art SciML methods for AI4Science and engineering.